-Franklin West has apartments available for NOW and for FALL 2016 in Shadyside, Butler, Oakmont and Gibsonia.
+Franklin West has apartments available for NOW and for SPRING and SUMMER 2017 in Shadyside, Butler, Oakmont and Gibsonia.
 Distinctive one and two-bedroom apartments and three-bedroom townhouses are available in various locations!
 Please call/email Franklin West to inquire about rentals in any of our communities!

 Statue Honoring Frank West (1932-2005) Dedicated